Below are the answers to some of our most commonly asked questions...

 Why don't you just transport animals in need and bypass the Rescue Center all together?

 The Rescue Center provides immediate refuge for animals in need.
 The painful reality is when an open-admission facility lacks the resources, space or time needed to care for an animal, they have two options: (1) Transfer the animal/s out immediately or (2) Euthanize the animal/s.
 By having a safe haven, we are able to immediately transfer animals at-risk out of an animal control and directly into our facility.
 Without this facility, we are greatly limited to the number of animals we are able to save as we're dependent on a limited number of foster homes who must be available to care for a new animal with little-to-no notice.
-As a result, thousands of animals die simply because there is not a safe space for them.
+As a result, thousands of animals die simply because there is no safe, temporary space for them.

 What kind of animals will the Rescue Center help?
 The Rescue Center is committed to saving as many "Adoptable" dogs and cats as possible.
 We define "Adoptable" animals as safe, social members of society.
 Dogs/cats displaying human aggression or severe behavioral issues, or dogs displaying potentially dangerous dog aggression, will not qualify for this program.
 Our priority is to rescue safe, loving animals who will be great family pets.
 We do not accept or relocate any potentially dangerous/feral/behaviorally unsound animals.

 Do you accept "full-breed" pitbulls into your Rescue Center?
-The Rescue Center saves and relocates a number of dogs we consider to be "soft-pitties" - meaning dogs who clearly are a mix of breeds (typically lab/hound/pit/Heinz 57 dog) - we do not accept seemingly full-breed or "strong pitties."
+The Rescue Center saves and relocates a number of dogs we consider to be "soft-pitties" - meaning dogs who clearly are a mix of breeds (typically lab/hound/pit/Heinz 57 dog) - we rarely accept seemingly full-breed or "strong pitties."
 The reason behind this is a very straight forward one: the pitbull overpopulation issue is a national problem.
 Animal control facilities across the US are over-flowing with pitbull-type dogs, and there are not nearly enough adopters to provide these animals homes.
 Chicago, where many of the Rescue Center animals are relocated to, is so heavily saturated with pitbull-type dogs that go unadopted that we can in no way justify or rationalize transporting more of this breed to a community that is desperately trying to get the overpopulation issue under control.
 This is a subject that many people have strong feelings about, however, until the overpopulation of pitbulls is under control, we will not be relocating them from one area of saturation to another.